 - Pain or discomfort in one or both arms, the back, neck, jaw or stomach.

-According to one of the top cardiac surgeons in Noida, women are less likely to experience chest pain than men.
+According to one of the top heart bypass surgery doctor in Hyderabad, women are less likely to experience chest pain than men.
 They experience common symptoms like acid reflux, fatigue, flu, sleep disturbance, anxiety, etc. Therefore, the symptoms of a heart attack in women are subtle.
 This results in women not taking the early warning signs seriously.
 According to research, only 65 percent of women call 911 if they think they might be having a heart attack.
 Therefore, women experiencing heart attacks are less likely to survive than men.

 Hence, to sum up, according to a research: